Agoric/documentation/main/guides/zoe/proposal.md

 ::: danger
 Contract code should be careful interacting with **offerArgs**.
-These values need input validation before being used since they are coming directly from the user and may have malicious behavior.
+These values need input validation before being used since they are coming directly from the caller and may have malicious behavior.
 :::

 ## Returned Value